Warnex04/StoreAPI/README.md

 # Linux Instructions:

 ## Step 1: Download the docker-compose.yml file
-Download the docker-compose.yml file from the GitHub repository to a directory on your machine.
+Download the files from the GitHub repository to a directory on your machine.

 ## Step 2: Run Docker Compose
 Open a terminal, navigate to the directory containing the docker-compose.yml file using the `cd` command.
 Once in the directory, run the following command to pull the Docker image and start the Docker containers: